Nutrafol Review: Do Natural Hair Loss Pills Work?

 Conclusion

-Nutrafol makes well formulated supplements for hair loss and thinning.
-We consider both Nutrafol Women and Nutrafol Men to be likely effective, given that both supplements are clinically shown to be effective in legitimate scientific research.
+We consider both Nutrafol Women and Nutrafol Men likely to be effective, given that both supplements have been shown to be effective in legitimate clinical trials.

 We commend Nutrafol for being one of the few cosmetics brands that funds clinical research that's published in peer-reviewed journals, as this is a higher quality standard than company-published research.

-We would recommend Viviscal over Nutrafol because the clinical trial results for Viviscal in women were more impressive in our opinion than the results for Nutrafol in women.
-The clinical results were similar in men but Viviscal is significantly cheaper.
+We consider Viviscal to be slightly superior to Nutrafol, because the clinical trial results for Viviscal in women were more impressive in our opinion than the results for Nutrafol in women.